Vegetables to plant in November: 12 crops to sow and grow this month

 Harvest your vegetarian oyster in the morning, when the leaves are at their most fragrant.
 Make sure you don’t harvest more than half the leaves as the plant needs a certain number to keep growing.

 Mushrooms are a natural choice for the damper, darker nights of the season.
+These shade-loving plants thrive in situations and weather patterns that would flatten other plants at the tail end of the year.
 And you can enjoy a feast of fungi safely and easily, whether you want homegrown chestnuts, buttons, oysters or shiitakes on your chopping board.

 Home-growing kits have made it possible to produce your own fleshy treats on compost, logs, straw, coffee grounds and even paperback books (one you’re not bothered about hanging on to, that is!).
 If you’d like to take the plunge and learn how to grow mushrooms, it’s worth playing with different growing methods.
 Inoculated kits can yield at four weeks, while logs may take a few months to bear a harvest.

-What else can I do on the veg plot in November?
+What else can I do on the vegetable plot in November?

-- Although heat-loving fig trees are hardy, they need help now to ensure good harvests next year.
-Hopefully you are growing them as a fan against a sunny wall or in a pot, as our guide on how to grow figs explains.
-The south- or west-facing wall minimises exposure to chills and deep shade, while trees in pots can be placed somewhere frost-free for winter, which gives earlier and often prolonged harvests.
+- If you grow figs, you'll know that these hardy heat-loving plants may need a bit of help late in the fall to ensure good harvests next year.
+If you are growing them as a fan against a sunny south- or west-facing wall, this minimizes exposure to chills and deep shade.
+However, trees in pots can be placed somewhere frost-free for winter.
+This means that you will see earlier and often prolonged harvests next year.

 - Lift and divide rhubarb during dormancy to ensure you keep plants at their best.
 Healthy clumps yield for years, so if you are growing rhubarb check for congestion (look out for thin stems or flower spikes).
 Discard rotten roots and congested central parts of the clump, retaining the outer sections.
 Slice the clumps into divisions.
 Replant at the same depth as before in a new site, improved with plenty of organic matter.